bytheseaside/bytheseaside/README.md

 # Hi there, I'm Brisa! 👋

 I'm a Bioengineer in training (graduating next July!) and a Software Engineer by profession.
 I’m passionate about harnessing technology to improve healthcare outcomes.
-Currently, I'm a team lead at Solvd, where I focus on software development and driving team collaboration.
+Currently, I'm a software engineer at The QA Company, where I focus on QAnswer, a SaaS platform; implementing new features, and driving team collaboration.
 I’m committed to finding innovative solutions and am eager to expand my technical skills, with the long-term goal of building transformative healthcare tech that truly impacts people’s lives.

 ## 🎓 Education
 - **Bioengineer, Instituto Tecnológico de Buenos Aires, Argentina**